MarioFoli/TeenagersGaming-Terrara-Server/README.md

 This should be 100% scrubbed of user IPs and other personal information.
 If for some strange reason it isn't, DM me on Discord (MarioFoli#9500) ASAP.

+You can find an archive of all previous Season world downloads here: https://github.com/SolarAweTM/TGN-TG-Terraria-Archive